rofarinango/ioetExercise-Solution/README.md

 ![UML Class Diagram - ioetExercise](https://user-images.githubusercontent.com/47066093/142556054-705b3538-6301-46f8-8546-333e10edc75b.png)

-With this early version of the system we are applying the Single Responsibility Principle (SRP) which contributes to writing code that is easiser to manage and maintain, SRP refers to a class should only do one thing and do that thing very well.
+With this early version of the system we are applying the Single Responsibility Principle (SRP) which contributes to writing code that is easier to manage and maintain, SRP refers to a class should only do one thing and do that thing very well.
 Here we are apply SRP on our classes and our methods.
 How?
 The main class at first, had multiple responsabilities including:
  * Reading input
  * Parsing the input in a given format
  * Processing the result
  * Reporting the result

 After we made the Parser class, the main class had no responsibility on parsing the input, delegating that to the Parser class, however we can do better and we will continue to improve our design on the following deliverables.